Public Libraries of the Dakotas

 Ipswich (Marcus P. Beebe Memorial Library)

 Beebe was a real estate/farmland magnate who used postcards to tout the farming capabilities of South Dakota.
+He was only 59 years old at death.

 This beautiful Tudor/vernacular library building is still in use.
 Mentally I paint this building in pink and grey granite boulders, but it's an earthy brown.